ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 file named `.gitattributes`.

-By creating a `.gitattributes` file and committing to a project, it is possible to customiza the type of EOL developers are expected to use.
+By creating a `.gitattributes` file and committing to a project, it is possible to customize the type of EOL developers are expected to use.
 Git manages in an automated way the EOL characters so developers do not need to worry about those.
 As an example, consider the one presented in `Configuring Git to handle line endings